 The University of Pittsburgh Comprehensive Epilepsy Center (UPCEC) continues to provide state-of-the-art diagnostic and treatment services to adults and children with uncontrolled seizures.
 The center is a joint program combining the resources of the University of Pittsburgh, the University of Pittsburgh Medical Center, and Children's Hospital of Pittsburgh.
 Established in 1986, it provides regional referral and consultative services to Pennsylvania, Ohio, West Virginia, and beyond.
 Staff specializes in the evaluation and treatment of patients with forms of epilepsy that are difficult to diagnose or manage.
 The center is led by Dr. Bagić who was named Division Chief in June 2008.
-With the creation of the Center for Advanced Brain Magnetic Source Imaging (CABMSI), also directed by Dr. Bagić (now reorganized as the UPMC Brain Mapping Center) the University of Pittsburgh Medical Center is one of the first facilities in the world to offer whole-head MEG evaluations to patients with intractable epilepsy and various brain disorders.
+With the creation of the Center for Advanced Brain Magnetic Source Imaging (CABMSI), also directed by Dr. Bagić (now reorganized as the UPMC Brain Mapping Center) the University of Pittsburgh Medical Center is one of the first facilities in the multistate region to offer whole-head MEG evaluations to patients with intractable epilepsy and various brain disorders.

 The center includes clinical and research facilities for adults and children.
 Adult epilepsy is studied and treated in the University of Pittsburgh Medical Center facilities in the Oakland section of Pittsburgh.
 Research conducted at the Epilepsy Center has contributed to the introduction of seven new antiepileptic drugs over the past decade.

 The epilepsy clinical care facilities of the University of Pittsburgh Epilepsy Center and the University of Pittsburgh Medical Center include: